 First consideration will be given to those applicants who have not previously received a WCB scholarship.
 However, all legally blind Washington state residents admitted to an academic or vocational training program for the 2019-2020 academic year are encouraged to apply.
 Before receiving a scholarship, recipients must provide proof of registration for the 2019-2020 academic year.

-Applicants must complete an online application form, which is accessible by selecting the scholarship application link on this page.
-All applications must be received by 11:59 P. M. Saturday, June 1, 2019.
+Applicants must complete an online application form, which is accessible by selecting the Complete Form button on this page.
+All applications must be received by 11:59 P. M. Saturday, June 15, 2019.
 All application fields must be completed and supporting documents must be submitted in order for an application to be considered.
 If an item is not applicable, insert “N/A” in each field that does not apply to you.
-Applicants are responsible for submitting complete application packets online.
-When submitting supporting documents by email, please include on the subject line what supporting documents you are sending e.g. John Jones personal essay.
-If you need technical assistance please contact Kim Moberg at the telephone number or e-mail address listed below.
+Applicants are responsible for submitting complete application packets online

 Supporting documents that you will be required to submit along with your application are as follows:

 - Proof of Registration to the college, university or vocational school that you will be attending for the academic year 2019-2020.

 - Two (2) Letters of Reference.
 Reference Letters need to be current and not ones that you have previously submitted if you have applied for a WCB scholarship in the past.